 Watch the video

 All right.
 Once you have those, you can install the WordPress plugin.
 It is available in the directory.
 It’s got 100 plus active installs.
-Once you’ve installed and activated the plugin switch over to the settings of the plugin.
+Once you’ve installed and activated the plugin, switch over to the settings of the plugin.
 This is where you want to put in your AWS access key and secret key.
 Now, they’re going to ask you for the sample rate for this audio.
-You could do 22050 or you could do 16000 or 8000.
+You could do 22050, or you could do 16000 or 8000.
 I’ve got it at 22050, but you can manually override this by going into the blog post.

-Other options in the plugin are setting the voice style and language, audio player position and whether or not you want Amazon Polly activated.
+Other options in the plugin are setting the voice style and language, audio player position, and whether or not you want Amazon Polly activated.
 So, I have it enabled for each new post that I create.
 Then you have an option to whether or not you want to have an auto play.
 I have that turned off.

-Now, here’s a neat thing that you can actually have.
+Now, here’s a neat thing that you can have.
 You can store your Amazon audio on Amazon S3.
 Again, that’s the Amazon Web Services.
 If you’re familiar with that, you can connect to your audio files and have them stored and streamed from there.
 So, that’s kind of neat, so it doesn’t take up processing power on your web server.

 What do you guys think?
-I think this is a pretty neat type of service and again, it is for pay, although the pay is very minimal and if it is something that you think you can repurpose on, I think you might as well try it out and go for it.
-I’m going to keep going with Amazon Polly, see where I can use the recorded audio files and certainly, maybe, send it off to, maybe a transcription service or that type of thing.
-This is just the beginning and I’m looking forward to the future of what Amazon Polly brings.
+I think this is a pretty neat type of service, and again, it is for pay; although the pay is very minimal, if it is something you think you can repurpose, I think you might as well try it out and go for it.
+I will keep going with Amazon Polly, see where I can use the recorded audio files, and certainly send it off to a transcription service or that type of thing.
+This is just the beginning, and I’m looking forward to the future of what Amazon Polly brings.